a-schommer/Tobis-General-Display/readme.md

 You can already
 * use it as a stand-alone Wifi "AP" or configure it as a station in your WiFi of choice
-* upload files to the SPIFFS filesystem on the ESP32 via WiFi (and delete them)
+* upload files to the SPIFFS filesystem on the ESP via WiFi (and delete them)
 * select an image from a list to be displayed on an OLED
 * use any device supported by the u8g2 or ucglib library
 * display Windows Bitmap Files (of depth 1bit = black&white, non-compressed or 24bit)
 * display JPEG files (non progressive, as Bodmer's JPEGDecoder library "demands", too)

 Ideas for the future
-I do not really plan to do all of this; feel free to realize them as forks:
+I do not really plan what to do; feel free to realize this as forks:
 * (fork:) use an SD card instead of SPIFFS.
   In fact i assume this makes little sense.
 I already see the webserver of an ESP32 becoming unstable with about 20 files being listed... imagine, what might happen with an SD card full of images.
-* making it work on ESP8266
+* support displaying GIF images, maybe even animated.

 ## The origin of this project
 This project started as a fork of [Captive_Portal](https://github.com/KuchTo/Captive_Portal) by Tobias Kuch, but just part Captive Portal_ESP32_LED_Matrix.